S'bu Zikode: Activism

-He was critical of evictions linked to the 2010 FIFA World Cup and supported the August 2010 Public Sector Worker's strike in South Africa.
-He supports the occupation of unused land.

 Commenting in response to Zikode's newspaper article 'We are the Third Force' veteran South African journalist Max du Preez commented that "I have never read anything as compelling, real and disturbing as the piece written in The Star last week by S'bu Zikode".

-Mark Hunter argues that Zikode evokes a conception of housing rooted in an idea of dignity rather than a technical, numbers driven approach to the housing crisis.
+Academic Mark Hunter argues that Zikode evokes a conception of housing rooted in an idea of dignity rather than a technical, numbers driven approach to the housing crisis.

 Zikode's writing has been anthologised in the Verso Book of Dissent and published in newspapers like The Guardian and Libération.

 Awards and recognition

-On 16 December 2009 he was presented with the Order of the Holy Nativity by Bishop Rubin Phillip.
+On 16 December 2009, he was presented with the Order of the Holy Nativity by Bishop Rubin Phillip.

-In 2012 the Mail & Guardian newspaper declared him to be one of the two hundred most important young South Africans.
+In 2012, the Mail & Guardian newspaper declared him to be one of the two hundred most important young South Africans.

-In 2018 a new land occupation in Germiston in the East Rand, outside of Johannesburg, was named after Zikode.
+In 2018, a new land occupation in Germiston in the East Rand, outside of Johannesburg, was named after Zikode.